 In build script files, ReSharper offers quick-fixes for unknown properties, targets, tasks, and their attributes.
 Quick-fixes are represented by the red light bulb that appears automatically to the left of the code line containing the error when you position the caret on the error.

-ReSharper assists you in build scripts and navigation in a number of ways.
-Specifically, you can:
+ReSharper can navigate you in build scripts in a number of ways.
+For example, you can:

 When you rename a property or target with ReSharper's Rename refactoring, all its references, as well as usages in comments and strings are automatically updated to reflect the change.
 Just press Ctrl+R, R on a symbol to rename it.